benjann/mrtab/README.md

 Main changes:

+    04jul2025
+    - mrtab now displays an informative error message if the variable specified in by() is constant

     16apr2020
     - in indicator mode, if the first variable had no label, no labels were displayed; this is fixed